 Very practical thanks to the many technical details; the matted chrome plated arm is able to swival and the shade can be turned in all directions thanks to the ball-socket joint.
 Sold to a Dutch vintage design lover.

 Before the second worldwar, when Artifort already had become quite a large and well-known furniture company in the Netherlands, the name of the company still wasn’t sounding very catchy: H. Wagemans & Van Tuinen.
 During the economic crisis of the late 1920ies – 1930ies, the name ‘Artifort’ was introduced, and from the fifties and sixties Artifort got more appreciation by the international market, thanks to designer Kho Liang Ie who recruited the French designer Pierre Paulin ( 1927-2009 ).

 Sensuous curves and simplicity..Paulin developed this remarkable organic looking lounge chairs and they have been in production since the 1960ies.
 For all Pierre Paulin designs, please have a look at cencity.nl

-Very charmfull small (children’s ) table lights in the shape of a Toucan ( or Parrot ), made by ‘old-timer Ferrari / Verona, Italy’, late 1960ies.
-Made out of abstract shapes of colored ( partly diffused ) plastic, joined together to form a Toucan.
+Small (children’s ) table lights in the shape of a Toucan ( or Parrot ), made by ‘old-timer Ferrari / Verona, Italy’, late 1960ies.
+Made out of abstract shapes of colored partly diffused plastic, joined together to form a Toucan.
 The both colorful and figurative design predicts the late seventies and eighties Italian ‘Memphis’ movement.
+Sold to a collector of vintage lighting.
 Check the availability and make a request at www.cencity.nl

-Nice Italian inspired set of three nesting tables from the fifties.
+Nice set of three nesting tables from the fifties.
 Attractive finishing details like the organic leg detail and visible multiplex layers of the top.

 Each nested table fits perfectly under the other, and offers quite a large surface when used individually.
 More wood related vintage furniture at www.cencity.nl